frab/frab/INSTALL.md

 If you are running frab in a production environment you have to take additional steps to build a secure and stable site.

-* Change the password of the inital admin account
+* Change the password of the initial admin account
 * Change the initial secret token
 * Add a content disposition header, so attachments get downloaded and are not displayed in the browser.
 See `./public/system/attachments/.htaccess` for an example.